 So, what’s the takeaway for other ecommerce retailers?

-- Ecommerce retailers are competing with a very competitive ecosystem including Amazon prime, other ecommerce sites, multichannel retailers (who are offering things like buy online, pickup in store) and pure play brick and mortar retailers.
+- Ecommerce retailers are competing with a very competitive ecosystem, including fast online shipping from Amazon Prime and other ecommerce sites, multichannel retailers who offer things like in-store pick-up, and pure play brick and mortar retailers.

 - Consumer expectation of speed is influenced by offerings like Amazon Prime and consumers expect that most products should be able to be delivered within 4 days at no cost or very little cost to them.